eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-affixed-nodes/index.md

 }
 ```

-EuGENia can automatically generate this GMF editor:
+Eugenia can automatically generate this GMF editor:

 ![](Components.jpg)